 During the daytime, transpiration is maximum.
 The water which is lost through the process of transpiration causes the guard cells and other epidermal cells to become flaccid.
 In turn, they take up water from the xylem.

-Certain Mineral deficiencies make the plant unable to actively absorb through mineral ions like calcium, magnesium, phosphate which promote root surface absorption this will make the plant deficit of mineral nutrition.
-These cause stunted growth, the Root pressure will be less.
+Certain mineral deficiencies make the plant unable to actively absorb through mineral ions like calcium, magnesium, phosphate, which promote root surface absorption.
+This will make the plant deficit of mineral nutrition.
+These cause stunted growth and the root pressure to be less.

-The abundance of Oxygen in elementary form is acting as a promoter to give the ascent of liquids, if it is reduced then there is no media supporter to do that resulting in lower atmospheres of root pressure.
+The abundance of Oxygen in elementary form acts as a promoter to give the ascent of liquids; if it is reduced, then there is no media supporter to do that, resulting in lower atmospheres of root pressure.

 Maximum root pressures are observed and calculated in the tallest trees which need to get the saps, liquid, minerals, etc. to travel from time to time to the main organs.

-2) Light presence and absence affect transpiration rate as the stomata close and open likewise controlling the environmental variables too.
+Light presence and absence affect transpiration rate as the stomata close and open likewise, controlling the environmental variables too.

 Let's look over the definition of root pressure.
 Root pressure can be defined as the transverse osmotic pressure in the cells of a root system, which raises the sap in the stem of a plant to the leaves.
 Root pressure occurs in the xylem of certain vascular plants when soil humidity is high at night or when perspiration is low during the day.

 2. Why is Root Pressure important at night?

 Based on root pressure theory, root pressure is more critical at night because there is no sunlight and perspiration does not occur, and therefore, water cannot reach the leaves without perspiration.
 For this reason, the night plants depend entirely on root pressure to absorb water from the soil.